hasura/graphql-engine/docs/graphql/manual/queries/variables-aliases-fragments-directives.rst

 .. admonition:: Variables and performance

   Variables have an impact on query performance.
-Refer to :ref:`this page<query_performance>` to learn more about Hasura's query plan caching and about optimizing when using variables.
+Refer to :ref:`query performance <query_performance>` to learn more about Hasura's query plan caching and about optimizing when using variables.

 Using aliases
 -------------